Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 If you ever run into me at a social gathering, don't get me started talking about credit cards because I might never stop.
-After a few minutes speaking about some of the great reward credit cards available, I am often interrupted by a single question — "Which one is the best?"
+After a few minutes speaking about some of the great rewards credit cards available, I am often interrupted by a single question — "Which one is the best?"
 I have participated in this conversation so often that I now just blurt out "Starwood" before you can complete your sentence.
 (See also: The Best Travel Rewards Cards)

 Since I learned how to use credit card rewards to travel the world, the Starwood Preferred Guest® Credit Card from American Express has become my favorite product, hands down.
 For each dollar I spend with this card, I earn one point in Starwood Hotel's Preferred Guest program.
-Starwood is the parent company of several different hotel chains, including Sheraton, Westin, and Le Meridian.
-Once points are earned, members have a variety of options to redeem them for free hotel nights, frequent flyer miles, or other valuable awards.
+Starwood is the parent company of several different hotel chains, including Sheraton, Westin, and Le Meridien.
+Once points are earned, members have a variety of options to redeem them for free hotel nights, transfer to frequent flyer miles, or other valuable awards.

 How This Card Works

 If you spend $3,000 with your card within the first 3 months of card membership, you can earn 25,000 bonus Starpoints.
-For a limited time, earn an extra 10,000 when you spend an additional $2,000 within the first 6 months.
-(Offer ends 4/5.)
-Terms apply.
-The annual fee of $95 is waived the first year.

 Using Starpoints for Free Nights at Hotels

 Free night awards at Starwood hotels begin at a mere 2,000 points for a weekend stay.
 Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where you can redeem 10,000 points or less for an award night.
-For example, my family recently stayed three nights at the Sheraton Four Points in Milan, Italy for 10,000 points per night.
+For example, my family stayed three nights at the Sheraton Four Points in Milan, Italy for 10,000 points per night.
 We also have a three night reservation at a Sheraton Suites in Ft.
 Lauderdale, Florida that cost a total of 10,000 Starpoints.
 In contrast, a single award night with the Marriott rewards program starts at 7,500 points and quickly increases from there.
 Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
 If they have a room sale, you can instantly redeem your points for an award stay.
 Finally, when you redeem a four night stay with your Starpoints, the fifth night is free.

 Transferring Starpoints to Airline Miles